Sirco-team/files/multi_tool/readmehere.md

-### README.md: Dynamic Multi-Tool & Raw GitHub Content Loader
+### Updated README.md: Dynamic Multi-Tool & Raw GitHub Content Loader

 # Dynamic Multi-Tool & Raw GitHub Content Loader

 ## Overview
-This repository contains two powerful tools:
+This repository contains two tools designed for dynamic and seamless content embedding:
-1. **Dynamic Multi-Tool HTML**: A versatile dashboard for iframe embedding, GitHub content fetching, and displaying custom HTML.
+1. **Dynamic Multi-Tool HTML**: A versatile dashboard capable of handling iframe embedding, GitHub content fetching, and custom HTML displays.
-2. **Raw GitHub Content Loader HTML**: A standalone tool for dynamically loading raw GitHub content and displaying it.
+2. **Raw GitHub Content Loader HTML**: A standalone HTML file for dynamically loading raw GitHub content.

-Both HTML files include robust error handling and validation mechanisms.
-Additionally, a checksum feature is included to verify the integrity of the HTML files, which can be toggled off for flexibility.
+Both tools have a checksum feature for validation, which can be toggled on or off.
+Additionally, the `credentials.txt` file now supports comments for improved manageability.

 ---